How to buy a lawn mower

 So, you need something to mow your lawn and you’ve just realised that there are hundreds of different mowers that will trim your grass?!

-There are so many models of lawn mower, and it would be easy to think that it wouldn’t matter which variety you get, as they all serve the same basic function!
+There are so many models of a lawnmower, and it would be easy to think that it wouldn’t matter which variety you get, as they all serve the same basic function!
 But there are some things you will need to think about when picking a lawn mower for your garden.

 Doing your research